Colonial Pipeline aims to restore operations by end of week

 GET FOX BUSINESS ON THE GO BY CLICKING HERE

-The Department of Transportation recently issued a temporary hours of service exemption to offer motor carriers and drivers transporting gasoline, diesel, jet fuel and other refined petroleum products more flexibility and help alleviate local supply disruptions.
+The White House established an interagency working group to help resolve the issue and the Department of Transportation issued a temporary hours of service exemption to offer more flexibility to motor carriers and drivers transporting gasoline, diesel, jet fuel and other refined petroleum products and to help alleviate local supply disruptions.

 "Our primary focus continues to be the safe and efficient restoration of service to our pipeline system, while minimizing disruption to our customers and all those who rely on Colonial Pipeline," Colonial's statement concluded.
 "We appreciate the patience of the traveling public and the support we have received from the Federal Government and our peers throughout the industry."